robert-chiniquy/kami.github.com/_source/_posts/2013-06-20-work-visa-and-moving-from-the-us-back-to-your-home-country.md

 ### Bank Accounts

-If you are not a citizen most bank require you to have either social security number (SSN) or Individual Taxpayer Identification Number (ITIN) to have an account open with them.
+If you are not a citizen, most banks require you to have either social security number (SSN) or Individual Taxpayer Identification Number (ITIN) to have an account open with them.

-If you have H1B work visa you mosty likely also have a social security number, because H1B alone it's not enough to work in the US.
-You usually appyly for social security number as soon as you arrive in the US on H1B.
-Once you get your number it's yours for life.
+If you have an H1B work visa you most likely also have a social security number, because H1B alone it's not enough to work in the US.
+You usually apply for social security number as soon as you arrive in the US on H1B.
+Once you get your number, it's yours for life.

 This means that usually you can keep your bank account open, unless your bank also requires you to have a valid US address.
 Some banks require that while